-Head of Business Support - Grade 13

-Head of Governance - Grade 13

-Head of Engineering Services - Grade 14

-Head of Finance - Grade 14
+Head of Business Support - Grade 14 Head of Governance - Grade 13 Head of Engineering Services - Grade 14 Head of Finance - Grade 14

-- Following the departure of the two Corporate Directors (see para.1.4) the Head of Business Support and the Head of Finance receive an annual allowance of £3,000 each for undertaking the Monitoring Officer and Section 151 Officer roles.
-This allowance will be increased to £3,030 in line with agreed pay awards from 1 April 2017. - 3.4 New appointments will normally be made at the minimum of the relevant pay scale for the grade, although this can be varied where necessary to secure the best candidate.
+- 3.3 The Head of Business Support and the Head of Finance receive an annual allowance of £3,030 and £5,500 respectively for undertaking the Monitoring Officer and Section 151 Officer roles.
+These allowances are increased in line with agreed pay awards.
+The grades and allowances for both statutory roles were reviewed in 2017 to take account of increased duties and the Head of Business Support's grade was increased from Grade 13 to Grade 14 while the Head of Finance's allowance was increased from £3,030 to £5,500.
+(Note: As part of a contract for services with Lancaster City Council, the Head of Governance currently receives an additional payment linked to progression through Grade 14.) - 3.4 New appointments will normally be made at the minimum of the relevant pay scale for the grade, although this can be varied where necessary to secure the best candidate.
 Progression through the incremental scale is subject to satisfactory performance which is assessed on an annual basis.
 The level of remuneration is not variable dependent upon the achievement of defined targets. - 3.5 The Council does not award any other elements of senior remuneration such as bonuses, performance related pay or severance payments.
 Fees for the Returning Officer and other electoral duties are identified and paid separately for local government elections, elections to the UK Parliament and EU Parliament and other electoral processes such as referenda.
 As these relate to performance and delivery of specific election duties as and when they arise, they are distinct from the process for the determination of pay for Chief Officers. - 3.6 Referendum, Parliamentary and European Elections A Maximum Recoverable Amount (MRA) of funding for conducting these elections is set by the Cabinet Office in advance of holding the election.
 This MRA details the total amount of funding that is available for administering the elections as well as the fee to be paid to the Returning Officer.

 County Council Elections - The Council receives notification from Lancashire County Council of a set of fees and charges which details the fee to be paid to the Deputy Returning Officer and also Presiding Officers, Poll Clerks and Polling Station Inspectors.
-The next County Council elections will be held on 4 May 2017.
+The next County Council elections will be held on 6 May 2021.

 Borough and Parish Elections - The last elections took place on 7 May 2015 and the fees and disbursements are determined by the Returning Officer under delegated powers.
 The schedule is reviewed annually and published on the web site with the majority of fees being determined by the number of wards or parishes contested and the number of registered postal voters.
+The next Borough and Parish Council elections will be held on 2 May 2019.